Main campus of the Georgia Institute of Technology: Folk Hall

 Folk Residence Hall is a coed residence hall in the Georgia Tech Freshman Experience.
 Folk originally cost $478,000 to construct and was designed by the architects Bull & Kenney.
 As of 2019 it has a bed count of 156.

 Folk is coed by floor.
 It is the sibling dorm of Caldwell, both being constructed mirror images of one another in 1969.
 It was last renovated in 2005.

 The dorm is named after Edwin H. Folk, an esteemed English professor at Georgia Tech.
 He taught from 1924 to 1959 and became one of the most popular professors on campus during his tenure.

-Circa 1980 students blocked off the 1st-floor bathroom with plywood, purposely clogged bathroom drains and then turned on all water faucets; purposely creating a swimming pool out of the 1st floor bathroom.

 In fall 1993, Folk was converted to an all-female dorm.
 A sizable remnant of Folk males made it over to Caldwell.

 In Fall 2006, Folk housed the infamous "triples", which was a project that put three residents into a two-man room.
 Certain pieces of furniture were not provided to the third resident as to accommodate a third bed.
 When spaces became available in other parts of campus, the third resident was moved elsewhere.